MPY-01/Caesar-Polo-Esau/polo/1961/polo-01.md

 Actually, despite Lenin's directives on the importance of peasant revolutions for backward countries, most of the very early leaders of the Chinese Communist Party (CCP) directed their activities toward organizing the urban working class, which was small in numbers.
 (28) But at least one prominent Chinese Communist leader, Peng Pai, who in the late 1920's became a politburo member, carried out Lenin's instruction to organize peasant Soviets.

-OFFICIAL USE ONLY In 1921, one year after he became a member of the CCP, Peng Pai went to the Kwangtung countryside to carry out "organization and propaganda" work among the peasants.
+OFFICIAL USE ONLY In 1921, one year after he became a member of the CCP, Peng Pai went to the Guangdong countryside to carry out "organization and propaganda" work among the peasants.
 He organized the first village peasants' association in China in Haikfeng province which, by September 1922, had enrolled more than 500 members.
 On 1 January 1923, the Haifeng County Peasants' Association was formally established with a membership of about 20,000 families of 100,000 persons, or onequarter of the population of the county.
-By mid-1923, he established the Kwangtung Provincial Peasants' Association and raised the slogan, "Down with the landowners!
+By mid-1923, he established the Guangdong Provincial Peasants' Association and raised the slogan, "Down with the landowners!
 Long live the peasants!"
 Demands for reduction of land rent became demands for its total abolition.
-Peasant struggles against landlords and local officials spread throughout Kwangtung Province and into Hupeh and Hunan.
+Peasant struggles against landlords and local officials spread throughout Guangdong Province and into Hubei and Hunan.
 Peasant associations were firmly established in Honan by September 1925.
 In Hunan, by late November 1926, there were 54 hsien, with a total registered membership in the peasants associations of 1,071,137.
-By January 1927--when Mao began his investigation--this number exceeded 2,000,000.(29) Peng Pai set up the first peasant Soviet in China--the Haifeng Soviet Republic of Kwangtung--in November 1927.
+By January 1927--when Mao began his investigation--this number exceeded 2,000,000.(29) Peng Pai set up the first peasant Soviet in China--the Haifeng Soviet Republic of Guangdong--in November 1927.
 (30)

 Peasant revolution was rapidly developing in the rural areas when the KMT began its own revolutionary activities among the peasants in 1924.
 In August 1926, the KMT Peasant Department published its declaration of Current Tactics for the Peasant Movement in Hunan, which extensively discussed policies for expanding and strengthening Hunan's peasant associations, (31) especially among the "poor peasants."
 Mao did not go out to inspect these Hunan associations for the Central Committee of the CCP until early 1927, when he was also training activists for the peasant movement for the KMT.